Geeta Aiyer, CFA, President and Founder, Boston Common Asset Management*

 Keith L. Johnson chairs the Institutional Investor Services Group at Reinhart Boerner Van Deuren s.c.
 He represents pension funds, foundations and other institutional investors globally on fiduciary, investment, governance and litigation matters.
 He is a member of the International Corporate Governance Network's Shareholder Rights Committee, the Sustainable Accounting Standards Board's Education Review Committee and the American College of Investment Counsel.
 Read his full bio here.

-Robert E. Johnson, Ph.D., took office as the 10th president of Becker College in 2010 and has evolved Becker into an adaptive, nimble, and entrepreneurial institution that is a model for small private colleges in the United States.
+Robert E. Johnson, Ph.D., took office as the Chancellor of UMass Dartmouth on July 1, 2017.
 He believes higher education is a public good, and has dedicated his more-than- 25-year career to transforming the lives of young people.
 Read his full bio here.

 Sonia Kowal, President, Zevin Asset Management